bmmpxf/QGIS-Documentation/source/docs/training_manual/foreword/foreword.rst

 * If you translate this document in its entirety, you may add your name to the authors list in the form "Translated by Joe Bloggs".
-* If you sponsor a module or lesson, you may request the author to include an acknowledgement in the beginning of each lesson contributed, e.g.:
+* If you sponsor a module or lesson, you may request the author to include an acknowledgment in the beginning of each lesson contributed, e.g.:

 .. note:: This lesson was sponsored by MegaCorp.